kreynolds/cassandra-cql/README.md

 # Notes

+## Supported versions of ruby

+As of version 1.2.0, cassandra-cql only supports ruby >= 1.9.

 ## Changing Validation on Columns with existing/unvalidatable data

   If you have existing data and change the validation on a column in an incompatible